rustynymph/Network-Systems/PA2/README.md

 Password: my_password

 When using GET, PUT, and LIST make sure the command is capitalized.
-As of now LIST has not be implemented.

 Compiling and Running the servers